dosmond/DivvyHomeWork/elixir/README.md

 The easiest way to install postgres is through brew:
 `brew install postgres`

+Expected username and password are:
+    Username: postgres
+    Password: postgres

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`